 As dogs age, we generally see changes in their behavior.
 The playful ball-chasing and constant running around that we associate with puppies gives way to adult dogs napping in the sun and lounging during evening TV time.
-And with senior dogs, we accept even more slowing down.
+With senior dogs we accept even more slowing down.
 It is important to remember, however, that old age is not a disease.
 We need to differentiate between normal behavior changes of aging dogs and abnormal behaviors that can be important signals of pain.

-What kind of behavior changes might I see in my dog that could signal pain?
+What kind of behavior changes might I see in my dog that could be a sign that he’s in pain?

-Unfortunately, detecting pain in our canine companions isn’t always straightforward or black and white.
-Some visibly obvious behaviors are important signals that a dog may be in pain.
+Unfortunately, detecting pain in our canine companions is not always straightforward or black and white.
+Some visibly obvious behaviors are important signs that a dog may be in pain.
 These include:

-- Difficulty getting up from a down position
+- difficulty getting up or slow to stand from a down position

-- Reluctance or inability to get up onto furniture or a bed
+- reluctance or inability to jump up onto furniture, a bed, or into a car

-- Reluctance to raise the head to take a treat
+- reluctance to raise his head to take a treat

-- Reluctance to turn the head to one side or the other
+- reluctance to turn his head to one side or the other

-- Sitting on one hip or the other with the rear legs off to one side
+- sitting on one hip or the other with the rear legs off to one side 'lazy sit'

-Any of these behaviors should prompt a visit to the veterinarian so he or she can find the cause of the pain and start to treat it.
+Any of these behaviors should prompt a visit to the veterinarian so a source of the pain can be identified, and treatment can begin.

 What are some other changes in my dog's behavior or attitude that could be caused by pain?

+Fatigue.
 Decreased stamina on walks or while playing is often misinterpreted as a sign of old age.
 There may be several explanations for diminished stamina, including metabolic diseases such as hypothyroidism or heart disease.
 Your veterinarian will need to examine your dog to determine the cause.
-However, pain—particularly from chronic changes caused by conditions such as osteoarthritis (OA)—must be considered in this scenario.
-Often, when we begin treating a dog for pain, the owners will tell us that their dog has much higher energy levels and has resumed activities that had previously been abandoned.
-In other words, they didn’t realize their dog was in pain until we took the pain away.
+However, pain - particularly from chronic changes caused by conditions such as osteoarthritis (OA) - must be considered in this scenario.
+Often, once a dog’s pain is treated, the owners notice a return to activities previously abandoned and generally higher energy levels.
+In other words, owners do not realize that their pet was in pain until the pain is taken away.

+Reluctance to be groomed.
 An often-overlooked sign of pain in dogs is a reluctance to be brushed, combed, or otherwise groomed.
 Pain of any kind, but particularly the chronic pain associated with OA, can become generalized so that the dog feels discomfort even in areas of the body far from the arthritic joints.
-When this happens, the threshold of sensation between acceptable and painful is lowered, and even being combed or brushed can feel excruciatingly painful.
-These dogs often develop dandruff (their skin becomes flaky), and those that have medium-length or long hair commonly develop mats in their haircoat.
-Like cats, dogs groom themselves to stay clean, but if they are in pain, they will stop.
+When this happens, dogs become more sensitive in all areas of their body, and even being combed or brushed can feel painful.
+These dogs often develop dandruff (their skin becomes flaky), and those that have medium-length or long hair commonly develop mats in their haircoat and can have urine or fecal stains on their hind end.
+Like cats, dogs groom themselves to stay clean, but if they are in pain they will stop.

+Reluctance to be picked up.
 Little dogs, especially dogs that are long and low to the ground, may present their pain by resisting efforts to pick them up.
-The upward pressure of our hands around their torsos can set off a pain flare if they are experiencing back pain.
+The upward pressure of our hands around their bodies can set off a pain flare if they are experiencing back pain.
 If your small dog begins to object to being picked up, it is time to schedule an appointment to look for pain.

-A normal dog with no pain issues should cheerfully accept handling of all body parts.
-You should be able to touch all along the top of the back; the top, sides, and bottom-most area of the torso (the area where the ribcage ends and the lower back begins); and the area of the “waist” between the ribs and pelvis.
+Reluctance to be touched in certain areas.
+A dog with no pain issues should cheerfully accept handling of all body parts.
+You should be able to touch all along the back, including the sides and top of the back; the bottom-most area of the torso (the area where the ribcage ends, and the lower back begins); and the area of the ’waist’ between the ribs and pelvis.
 You should also be able to touch the area around the tail base without your dog being bothered.

 What if I'm not sure my dog has pain?

 When in doubt, have it checked out.
 Always give your dog the benefit of the doubt if you suspect pain.
-Dogs are by nature stoic beings that are not always forthcoming with signs of their discomfort.
-It is important for us as their caregivers to pay attention so we can advocate on their behalf.
-Your veterinary healthcare team is ready to help identify pain and discomfort when it is present—and to relieve it so your dog can return to a comfortable, pain-free life.
+Dogs are by nature stoic beings that do not complain about discomfort unless pain is severe and maybe not even then.
+It is important as their caregivers to pay attention so any changes in behavior are observed and brought to your veterinarian’s attention.
+Your veterinary healthcare team is ready to help identify pain and discomfort when it is present, and to treat it so your dog can return to a comfortable, pain-free life.